Is a Bachelor’s of Science degree in Nursing (BSN) for Me?

 - Provide proof of current, unrestricted licensure to practice as a registered nurse

 - Have a minimum 2.5 GPA for all college course work.
 Applicants with at least a 2.0 GPA but less than a 2.5 may be granted conditional admission.
 Conditional admission restricts the number of credit hours to enroll in during any one session and requires a minimum GPA of 2.5 in courses completed in the nursing curriculum at SCPS.
 Conditional admission learners are expected to work with their Academic Success Coach.

-- 64 credit hours are granted by transfer ADN’s for holding a current, non-restricted RN license.
+- Credit hours are granted by transfer for Associate Degree RN’s holding a current, non-restricted RN license.

 - 40 credit hours are granted by transfer for an accredited Diploma in Nursing.